Fieldwork

 Musical Surrogate Languages

 Musical surrogate langauges are encodings of speech using musical instruments.
-They abound in southwest Burkina Faso, where they are usually played on a marimba-like instrument called the balafon.
+They abound in southwest Burkina Faso, where they are usually played on a type of xylophone called the balafon.
 Talented Toussian musicians can communicate with the balafon by mapping the tones and aspects of the prosody of speech onto the bars of the balafons.
 Because the tone system is complex and has a high functional load, complex ideas can be conveyed with the surrogate language.
 They use this surrogate language during certain cultural practices and events, such as marriages, funerals, and harvest to call out messages and communicate with attendants.